pemn/usage-gui/README.md

 ## Features
  - A graphical user interface generated from a simple one line template
- - Run scripts direcly from Windows Explorer or a shortcut just like a desktop application.
+ - Run scripts directly from Windows Explorer or a shortcut/icon like a executable/desktop application.
  - Dynamic lists for the comboboxes.
 Options can be defined inline or by reading fields from csv and xlsx files.
  - Data persistence and save/load of panel settings using .ini files.
  - Copy the full script command line to clipboard, so you can run it on enviroments without a display (Ex.: telnet/ssh).